abilian/olapy-web/README.rst

 Run:

-1. flask initdb to initialize the db and some demos
+1. flask init to initialize the db and some demos

 2. flask run to run application, using the following credential to log in: